-Responsible Wagering Australia (RWA) believes that point of consumption tax (POCT) is a punitive measure that represents a direct threat to the growth and viability of Australia’s wagering, sport and racing industries.
+Responsible Wagering Australia (RWA) believes that point of consumption tax (POCT) represents a direct threat to the growth and viability of Australia’s wagering, sport and racing industries.
 At the unsustainable levels seen in some Australian jurisdictions, POCT cannot simply be absorbed by online wagering service providers.

 As transaction costs increase, consumer utility and confidence will decrease and investment in Australia’s domestic racing industry will invariably decline.
 Australian licensed online wagering service providers face some of the world’s highest effective tax rates and compete on an unlevel playing field against illegal overseas online wagering providers and highly protected domestic monopolists.

 Responsive technology-driven business models have a record of disrupting historical monopolies which have no economic incentive to adapt outdated business practices.
 Online wagering service providers are supporting a consumer-led structural shift and POCT unfairly punishes innovation and acts against new-economy consumer preferences.